SmokeyAndFriends/Minecraft-Speedrun-Seed-Gen/README.md

 # MSSG
-MSSG or Minecraft Speedrun Seed Gen was developed to change a biome's terrain gen keeping the part responsible for structure the same.
+MSSG or Minecraft Speedrun Seed Gen was developed to change a seed's terrain while keeping the part responsible for structure the same